Solberga Foundation

 Kristina Johansson has stated: “We believe that the social, economic and ecological crisis of our time calls for an unwavering commitment to grassroots social movements” and "Philanthropy can play a critical role in empowering and resourcing grassroots' leadership."

-She has also emphasized: “Foundations have the resources, power and authority to influence politicians on climate justice and action, but we should be looking to indigenous communities for the expertise of how we need to steward our land.”
+She has also emphasised: “Foundations have the resources, power and authority to influence politicians on climate justice and action, but we should be looking to indigenous communities for the expertise of how we need to steward our land.”

 How to Apply